golemfactory/yagna-docs/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do.md

 * The `yagna` deamon is running in the background.
 * The `YAGNA_APPKEY` environment variable is set to the value of the generated app key.
-* The payment is initialized with `yagna payment init -r`  \(please keep in mind that it needs initialization after each launch of `yagna service run`\).
+* The payment is initialized with `yagna payment init --sender`  \(please keep in mind that it needs initialization after each launch of `yagna service run`\).
 * The virtual python environment for our tutorial is activated.
 * Dependencies are installed and the `yapapi` repository \(containing the tutorial examples\) is cloned.
 * In your current directory \(`examples/yacat`\) there are two files that will be used and discussed in this example: